 Check out this hummingbird hawk moth.
 At first I was certain it was a hummingbird, but at closer inspection I realized that with the long mouth sticking way out there was no way that this was a hummingbird.

 It is so named because it really resembles the hummingbird.
 It even moved around like a hummingbird, fluttering from flower to flower.
 It was a pretty cool moth and I’m glad I got a decent shot.

 Like many castles in Europe, this one has exchanged hands many times.
 It was built in the 12th century and the Thirty Years War left it burnt and abandoned for 200 years.
 It’s since been restored and while I’ve visited many castles in Europe, this one was one of my favorites.

 To get here, you have to drive high up the mountain, over 2400 feet (757 meters).
 From here you can see the valley below, the Vosges mountains, the Black Forest, and possibly even the Alps.
 We went in the winter months and were able to experience an inversion.

 Visit other Villages and Towns

 I loved visiting Riquewihr, but there are other equally beautiful towns in this area.
 The most popular are the larger town of Colmar, then the smaller villages of Eguisheim, Kaysersberg, and Turkheim.
 There are many more, but these are the most prominent.

 Riquewihr was a really cute village and I’m so glad we decided to go.
-It’s definitely small and sleepy, though, so I don’t think I’d want to stay the night there.
+It’s definitely small and sleepy, and loaded with character.
 They have wine festivals and events throughout the year that would make it a more lively time to visit.
-Also very close by was a medieval castle called Konigsburg Castle.
-It looked really impressive sitting on a tall hillside when we drove by and would be a great addition to a day trip to Riquewihr.

 Thanks for stopping by!